bluezald/angular-playground/basics/javascript/fundamentals/README.md

     return {};
 })();
 ```

 ### call() and apply()
 - call and apply are similar, the difference is that apply accepts a list of arguments.

 ### bind()
 - assigns a new this to a function and copies that function

+### Events
+- HTML events are "things" that happen to HTML elements.

 ### Arrow Functions
 ```javascript